mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 When MongoDB is selected as a storage system for the Projection Storer service, it requires the [_connections string_](https://www.mongodb.com/docs/manual/reference/connection-string/) and the _name_ of the database the service will connect to.
-The database name is not necessary in case it is already specified in the connection string, although it would be recommended to set it in case the connection string is shared among multiple
+The database name is not necessary in case it is already specified in the connection string, although it is recommended to set it in case the connection string is shared with other services.

 This is an example of storage configuration when `mongodb` is selected as type: